 Projects for Volunteers Under 18During the summer months we offer placement in over 150 projects for volunteers under 18.
-A full listing of 2013 projects will be available in March 2013.
 There are 2 types of projects available:

 Under 18 Projects